Earning a Doctor of Education Degree in South Carolina

 Online Ed.D.
 Programs at Public South Carolina Universities

-The University of South Carolina’s 60-credit Online Doctor of Education in Curriculum & Instruction in Educational Technology or Curriculum Studies comes with the USC name and reputation baked in.
+The University of South Carolina’s 60-credit Online Doctor of Education in Learning Design and Technologies or Curriculum Studies comes with the USC name and reputation baked in.
 Better yet, South Carolina certified teachers receive a modest discount on tuition rates.
 Having said that, these Ed.D. options do not lead to certification.

 We particularly like the fact that USC’s online programs have been informed by the CPED initiative, which places an emphasis on applied & practical learning components.
 Courses are 8 weeks long and the entire degree lasts ~36 months.
 Almost all coursework is online, but the cohort-based Educational Technology concentration includes an initial on-campus orientation.